|Name: Peña Blanca Canyon||Author's Rating: and (see trail description)|

 They didn't seem to care that we were there and looked very content just sitting in the trees.
 I was able to get within 10 feet of them before they would reluctantly fly off to the nearest tree.
 I wondered why they were behaving so strangely.
 It was almost like they were stoned.
 As we left, we found the cleanly picked remains of a cow nearby.
 Now I knew why the vultures were acting like that.
 They were fat and lazy from what must have been something like a Thanksgiving dinner.

 After another 1/4 of a mile, you'll reach the National Forest boundary (Waypoint 002A) and see a road to the right (yellow track).
 Keep going straight down the wash.
-Drive about another 1/2 mile until you reach Waypoint 003.
+Walk about another 1/2 mile until you reach Waypoint 003.
 Bear right at either the first or second trail (both take you into the correct canyon).
 You can see the gasline road heading out of the canyon on your left.

 It is at this point that the Forest Service will be closing the road in the future.
 The track on the right leads through Walker Canyon (FR 223), which looks like it will be kept open.
 I have not taken this road yet.

 Keep on the red track for another third of a mile and you will come to a fence line and a gate (Waypoint 004).
 Go through the gate and continue up the canyon for another third of a mile until you reach Waypoint 005.
-There's a nice camping spot on a high area and a small canyon that can be explored on foot on your right.
+There's a nice camping spot on a high area and a small canyon that can be explored on your right.

 After you're done exploring, continue up the canyon.
 After a nice rain, you will see a small waterfall coming off the side of the canyon a few hundred feet from the camping spot.

+Walk the 0.15 miles to Waypoint 007.
+This is the end of the road and the hike from here on gets a little more challenging.
 To get to the waterfalls, you must hike the next 0.15 miles.
 It's probably almost twice that distance if you consider the amount of times you need to crisscross the creek.

 The waterfall is awesome (Waypoint 008).
 We saw a great deal of wildlife along the way: bright red and orange dragonflies, HUGE and colorful spiders, butterflies, small fish in the ponds and squirrels.
 The water comes from Peña Blanca lake not very far from the waterfall.
 I don't know for sure, by my guess is the water here is perennial.